-In 2016 and 2017, the Company awarded performance-based stock options, the vesting of which is contingent upon ROCE goals established by the Committee.
-Performance goals apply individually within the three-year performance cycle of the original grant.
-If ROCE performance does not meet the threshold for a given year, those options for that year will be forfeited, however, the options vesting in the next year will not be affected.
-Results for the second tranche of the 2016 grants, achievement of which was based on results for the 12 months ended December 31, 2017 are as follows:
+In 2019 and 2018, the Company awarded performance-based restricted stock, the vesting of which is contingent upon ROCE goals established by the Committee.
+In 2017, the Company awarded performance-based stock options, the vesting of which is contingent upon ROCE goals established by the Committee.
+For each of these grants, performance goals for the first tranche were based on established targets, while performance goals in the second and third tranches are based on ROCE growth year-over-year.
+If ROCE performance does not meet the threshold for a given year, those options or restricted stock for that year will be forfeited, however, the options or restricted stock vesting in the next year will not be affected.